Exploring Downtown Juneau

 As you make your way from the harbor, you’ll notice dozens of shops selling souvenirs, native art, and jewelry.
 If you want to buy something uniquely Juneau, visit one of many art galleries on South Franklin, including Juneau Artists Gallery which offers jewelry, prints, pottery, drawings and other work.
 For Native Alaskan jewelry visit Caribou Crossings or The Jewel Box.
-There is also great shopping at Mendenhall Valley Shopping District.
+There is also great shopping in the Mendenhall Valley.
 Check out the local art around town and take a walk to see numerous sculptures and carved totem poles.

 If exploring has made you thirsty, downtown Juneau is home to about 30 saloons, many with a rich history.
 Enjoy a pint at Gold Rush-era Red Dog Saloon or the Alaskan Hotel & Bar.
 On Front Street, you can visit Juneau’s first saloon, Imperial Bar, which was built in 1890 and still features a pressed tin ceiling from more than a century ago.
 Enjoy beer tastings and tours at the more modern Alaskan Brewery Company where the state’s popular Alaskan Amber is made.

 For a more traditional look at Juneau’s history, visit the Alaska State Museum, home to an impressive collection of exhibits on Alaska’s native culture, Russian settlers, and wildlife.
 (Note: the State Museum is closed until spring 2016 for construction of a new facility.)
 To learn more about Alaska’s pioneer and mining history, explore the Juneau-Douglas City Museum, a short walk uphill from the waterfront.
 Here you can visit the site of the official raising of the 49-star U.S. flag designating Alaska as a state on July 4, 1959.
 Or take a short drive (or 45-minute stroll) to Last Chance Mining Museum where you’ll enjoy hands-on exhibits at what was once the world's largest and most advanced hard-rock gold mine.